thapperoni/hello-world/README.md

 # hello-world

-Learning HTML
+Hello World!

-Rookie wanted to learn web development like HTML5, CSS, BootStrap, Ajax, JQuery, ASP.Net and other web technologies out there.
+I'm totally new to coding and would like to learn web app development like like HTML5, CSS, BootStrap, Ajax, JQuery, ASP.Net and databases as well.

+I don't know where to start and where to get good tutorials with real life projects from scratch.

+Thank you!